MichaelVrana/sle22-signatr-artifact/README.md

 It automatically mounts the content of the folder from which you run the command into the `/work` directory in the container.

+Some have reported problems with `./enter.sh`; we also provide another invocation script for Docker `./enter2.sh` to run in case.
+That one does set up permissions so you will have to do `sudo` for Step 6.

 ## Experimenting with the tool

 Run the R interpreter *inside the docker image*.
 It will start the patched R interpreter.
 The tool *does not run* in the standard R interpreter.